huzuner/HLA-simulation-evaluation/README.md

-This workflow creates mixture samples that consist of randomly selected HLA types.
+This workflow creates one sample with requested fractions of HLA types.